makerdao/auction-keeper/README.md

 be automatically terminated by the keeper the moment the auction expires.
 The keeper also automatically `deal`s expired auctions if it's us who won them.

-This keeper is intended to be a fully-functional reference implementation.
+This keeper is intended to be a reference implementation.
 It may be used as-is, or pieces borrowed to develop your own auction trading bot.
 Status as of 2019.08.23:
  * Supports DSS 0.2.10
  * Unit testing completed